 By Kingfisher Visitor Guides

 Buckingham Palace is an iconic family-friendly London attraction.
-As the working residence of the Queen and other members of the Royal family, the palace is a fascinating place to visit for a bit of escapism.
+As the working residence of the late Queen and other members of the Royal family, the palace is a fascinating place to visit for a bit of escapism.
 Even a quick visit to pull faces at the stony-faced palace guards can liven up a London shopping trip.

 Take a tour